RuralOpioidInitiative/RuralOpioidInitiative/README.md

 ## Citation
-Marynia Kolak, Qinyun Lin, Susan Paykin, Moksha Menghaney, & Angela Li.
-(2021, May 11).
-GeoDaCenter/opioid-policy-scan: *Opioid Environment Policy Scan Data Warehouse* (Version v0.1-beta).
-Zenodo. http://doi.org/10.5281/zenodo.4747876

-Add additional citation for the DISCERNNE Team here
+Add citation for the DISCERNNE TEAM here

 ## Team
 Information on DISCERNNE team here